Protecting the Pacific Northwest

 Sector Columbia River administration building in Warrenton, Oregon.
 It is my privilege to serve with the United States Coast Guard.

-There are currently three chaplains assigned to District Thirteen: CDR Michael Greenwalt (District 13 at Pier 36 in Seattle, (myself) LT Greg Hazlett and our Reserve Chaplain, LCDR Scott Dunfee, who lives in Portland, OR.
+There are currently three chaplains assigned to District Thirteen: CDR Michael Greenwalt (District 13 at Pier 36 in Seattle, (myself) LT Anthony Stallings and our Reserve Chaplain, LCDR Scott Dunfee, who lives in Portland, OR.
 Additionally, we have several reserve and volunteer clergy who help support our Coast Guard family throughout the District.

 In case of an emergency contact 911.